Understanding the Ukraine Permission Extension (UPE) Scheme

 Children Born in the UK

-If your child was born in the UK after 18 March 2022 to a Ukrainian parent with valid permission, they can also apply under the UPE.
+If your child was born in the UK after 18 March 2022 to a Ukrainian parent with valid permission, they can also apply under the UPE scheme.

-Apply as soon as possible, since children without status may face NHS charges after three months.
+It is advisable to apply as soon as possible.
+Children without status may face NHS charges after three months.

 When to Apply